Ready to learn?

 Native American man preserving the natural world for future generations.

-Historical significance of American culture
+Historical significance of culture in America

 A lifetime is not enough to cover America's history, but we’ll try to summarize the main influences that have shaped the USA as we know them today.